ygt-mikekchar/react-maybe-matchers/README.md

 #### Component Query

-[ComponentQuery](src/ComponentQuery.litcoffee#componentquery) allows you to search for a specific component.
+[ComponentQuery](src/ComponentQuery.litcoffee#componentquery) allows you to search for component a set of components that matches some criteria.
 Currently implemented:

   - **[tags(tagname)](src/ComponentQuery.litcoffee#testing-for-dom-tags)**:
     Search for a specific HTML tag.